-United Way holds successful school supply drive for fourth year
+United Way holds successful school supply drive for fifth year

 So United Way of Greater Chattanooga invites the community to donate to the fifth annual STUFF THE BUS school supply drive to equip Hamilton County public school students for success in school.
 In 2013, more than $54,000 in supplies were collected and donated to the Hamilton County Parent Teacher Association's (PTA) Teacher Supply Depot.
 That was a 25% increase over the previous year's total.
 The 2014 goal is to collect $60,000 in supplies.